rfougy/riv.systems/cms/blog/fashion/jungian-fashion-part-1.md

 <br/>
 <br/>

-Echoes of the abandoned factory carried a peculiar stench of hollow drywall, while metal rods that peeked through the rubble remained stained in a faded shade of red.
-Pigeon feathers flocked down the concrete ground, with death’s breath brushing them about, forming whispers that pranced atop fragile footprints made of dust.

 I could imagine plump carcasses hanging from hooks that swayed throughout this facility—ripe for a salivated plucking.
 And yet, despite the horror from a now distant past, the slaughterhouse evoked a deep catharsis similar to entering Antwerp’s Cathedral of Our Lady.
 The mix of repulsion and fascination gave off a bittersweet sensation, as if I was on the cusp of discovering something profound about myself.
 We can recognize this same sensation through experiencing art, music, film, and perhaps most peculiarly, fashion.